-- Different terminology is used in this standard, eg, the term 'balance sheet' is used instead of 'Statement of financial position'. - 2 Paragraph 7(b) refers to IAS 26, Accounting and Reporting by Retirement Benefit Plans, which is not relevant for the companies.
+- Different terminology is used in this standard, eg, the term 'balance sheet' is used instead of 'Statement of financial position'. - Paragraph 7(b) refers to IAS 26, Accounting and Reporting by Retirement Benefit Plans, which is not relevant for the companies.
 Hence the paragraph is deleted.
-In order to maintain consistency with the paragraph numbers of IFRS 13, the paragraph number is retained in Ind AS 113.
+In order to maintain consistency with the paragraph numbers of IFRS 13, the paragraph number is retained in Ind AS 113. - 4Paragraphs C1-C5 of IFRS 13 have not been included in Ind AS 113 as these paragraphs relate to effective date and transition which are not relevant in Indian context.
+However, in order to maintain consistency with paragraph numbers of IFRS 13, these paragraph numbers are retained in Ind AS 113.